slatedocs/slate/source/index.html.md

 <aside class="note">NOTE: All API requests must include the  "channel" field.
 However, "channel" does not have to be the first field in the request. </aside>

+<aside class="note">NOTE: All times are in Universal Time Coordinated or "UTC".
+So be sure to do time zone conversions. </aside>

 1. Send a request over the websocket (see <a href="#NFLData">NFL Data</a>).